hmans/render-composer/packages/carbs/README.md

 # Carbs

-A collection of utility components for react-three-fiber games.
+A nutritionally dubious, but comforting collection of utility components for react-three-fiber games.

 ## Lifecycle Helpers